Who can vote in elections in the United Kingdom?

-If you are member of the Armed Forces
+If you are a member of the Armed Forces

 You can register as a service voter if you are a member of the armed forces or the spouse or civil partner of someone in the armed forces.

-For information and details on how to register as a service voter (aboutmyvote website), including how to vote if you are abroad on the day of an election or referendum.
+You can find further information and details on how to register as a service voter (yourvotematters website), including how to vote if you are abroad on the day of an election or referendum.

 If you have no fixed address

-Register to vote with no fixed address (aboutmyvote website).
+Register to vote with no fixed address (yourvotematters website).

 If you are concerned about your name appearing on the Register